Guidance on safety requirements for biocides: Overview

 - United States Environmental Protection Agency (US EPA)

-You should include rationales to demonstrate:
+Include rationales to demonstrate:

-- how they differ from GLP standards
+- how the alternate standards differ from GLP standards

 - how they meet alternative standards